maxjackson-lab/intercom-gamma-analyzer/CATEGORY_DEEP_DIVE_FIX.md

 ## Impact

 - ✅ All category deep dive commands now work correctly from web UI
-- ✅ Voice of Customer, Agent Performance, and Agent Coaching commands unaffected
+- ✅ Agent Performance and Agent Coaching commands now work (--verbose no longer added)
+- ✅ Voice of Customer commands work with full feature set
 - ✅ Test mode only enabled for commands that support it
 - ✅ Taxonomy filters only added to commands that support them
+- ✅ Verbose logging only added to commands that support it
 - ✅ Custom date ranges work for all commands

 ## Deployment